maxpoliak/rtems-ec-cli/README.md

 electronics, robotic controllers, and on-board satellite instruments ([1],[2]).

 This example is the result of a study of this OS.
 I was interested in learning how to build an image and create applications for it.
-In addition, I wanted to develop my own user-friendly command-line interface for managing and debugging a device based on the [LPC1768] microcontroller.
+At the moment, this project is used as a base for creating embedded controller applications based on x86 CPU and ARM-microcontrollers [LPC1768] .

 Perhaps this work will be interesting to someone and you will use this knowledge to create your own systems.